christmasch/christmasch.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second-year PhD student at the [Department of Economics at Lund University](https://www.lusem.lu.se/organisation/department-economics).
+I am a third-year PhD student at the [Department of Economics at Lund University](https://www.lusem.lu.se/organisation/department-economics).
 I received my MSc in Economics at Lund University in 2022.

 My primary research field is econometrics, with a particular focus on (nonlinear) panel data models with factor structure.